- Last Updated: Thursday, 02 November 2017 16:10

-Placements are usually offered on Tuesdays, Wednesdays and Thursdays, for a short period of 1, 2 or 3 days depending on the specialty area placements.
-They must be organised by the Work-Experience Co-ordinator.
+Placements are usually offered on Tuesdays, Wednesdays and Thursdays, for a short period of 1, 2 or 3 days depending on the specialty area.
+Placements must be organised by the Work-Experience Co-ordinator.

-Three separate placements are offered and applicants are allocated one of them, depending on their situation:
+During 2018, we plan to offer Work Experience and Work Shadowing placements, and applicants are allocated one of them, depending on their situation:.

 - Work EXPERIENCE Placements (Age 16 years +)